Texas Public Information Act

 Austin, Texas 78752

-Including the following information in your written request will help ensure you receive the information you want:
+Please include the following information in your request to ensure you receive the information you want:

 Some of the information maintained by Austin Community College may not be considered public, such as the following:

 - student information/records;